laminas/laminas-paginator/doc/book/zend.paginator.usage.md

 );
 ```

-With the above route (and using Zend Framework *MVC* components), you might set the current page
+With the above route (and using Laminas *MVC* components), you might set the current page
 number in your controller action like so:

 ```php
 $paginator->setCurrentPageNumber($this->params()->fromRoute('page'));
 ```

-There are other options available; see \[Configuration\](zend.paginator.configuration) for more on
+There are other options available; see \[Configuration\](laminas.paginator.configuration) for more on
 them.

 Finally, you'll need to assign the paginator instance to your view.
-If you're using Zend Framework
+If you're using Laminas
 *MVC* component, you can assign the paginator object to your view model:

 ```php